umd-lib/drupal-common/README.md

 To bring up the site, use docker-compose:

             > cd common-demo
-            > docker-compose up -d
+            > docker compose up -d

 After a minute, the site should be available at:

 * http://drupal.docker.localhost:8000 (or wherever you deployed).

 For a new site, Drupal will launch the site setup wizard.
-Use the UMD Profile to get the standard libraries configuration.Use whichever Postgres username/password/database combos you had set up in your .env file.
+Use the UMD Profile to get the standard libraries configuration.
+Use whichever Postgres username/password/database combos you had set up in your .env file.
 Note that you will need to change host under  Advanced Operations in your database configuration.
 Change this to simply *postgres*.

+If this is a local install, you will need to enable the pg_trgm postgres plugin.

+Once the install page is up after docker compose up, do the following:

+            > docker compose exec postgres psql -U drupaluser drupaldb drupaldb=# CREATE EXTENSION pg_trgm;

 If all values are correct, Drupal will install and provide you will an site configuration form.